A Quantum-Memory-Free Quantum Secure Direct Communication Protocol Based on Privacy Amplification of Coded Sequences: Protocol Analysis: Privacy Amplification on Coded Sequences

 \subsection{Extractable Key Length In The Finite-Length Regime}

-To address the issue in the asymptotic regime, we establish a non-asymptotic lower bound on the extractable key length in Theorem~\ref{thm:non_asymptotic_key_length}, analyzing the finite-length coding regime.
+To address the aforementioned issues, we establish a non-asymptotic lower bound on the extractable key length in Theorem~\ref{thm:non_asymptotic_key_length}, analyzing the finite-length coding regime.
 The bound is derived from a general one-shot smooth min-entropy result, refined using a Taylor expansion of the R\'enyi divergence and expressed in terms of coding and channel parameters.

 \begin{theorem} Given a quantum channel $\calN_{X \rightarrow Z}$, let $\rho_{X^nZ^n}=\sum_{i \in M} p(i)\ket{i}\bra{i}_{X^n}\otimes \rho_{Z^n}^{(i)}$.
 Define $\sigma_{Z^n} \triangleq \otimes_{j=1}^n \left( \sum_{i=1}^M \frac{1}{M}\rho_j^{(i)} \right)=\otimes_{j=1}^n \tilde{\rho_j}$.
 For $1 > \epsilon > 0$ and a constant $C\in\mathbb{R}$, we have